Tyson Foods Inc

 Risk Assessment to Identify High-risk Locations

-The company recognises the need to protect forests and biodiversity and reduce its deforestation impact.
-In 2019, it engaged with Proforest, an independent organisation focused on sustainability in the woods and agricultural sectors, to conduct a deforestation risk assessment across its global agriculture supply chain, including cattle.
-The assessment results showed that more than 95% of its cattle and beef sourcing was at low risk for deforestation due to the scale of US sourcing for domestic operations.
-Of the remainder, 0.11% of cattle comes from Brazil, a high-risk location; 4.19% from Australia; 0.01% from Nicaragua; 0.01% from Mexico and 0.36% unknown.
+The company acknowledges the importance of protecting forests and biodiversity and reducing its deforestation impact.
+In 2019, it engaged with Proforest, an independent sustainability organisation, to assess deforestation risks in its global agricultural supply chain, including cattle.
+The assessment revealed that over 95% of its cattle and beef sourcing poses a low risk of deforestation, largely due to sourcing from the US.
+The remainder includes 0.11% from Brazil, 4.19% from Australia, 0.01% from Nicaragua, 0.01% from Mexico, and 0.36% from unspecified sources.

 0.5/0.5